-TS Wisła, Towarzystwo Sportowe (Sports Society) Wisła, that is the name the founders of the team chose back in 1906, with Wisła being the Polish word for the river that in English we call by the name Vistula.
+TS Wisła, Towarzystwo Sportowe (Sports Society) Wisła, that is the name the founders of the team chose, with Wisła being the Polish word for the river that in English we call by the name Vistula.
 Running through the heart of Cracow, and playing such a major role in the city's life, it made sense to base the name of the team on that of the river.

 What started out as a modest team of students, managed to reach fame at national level in the twenties, when first they won the Cup, in 1926, and right after that, their first back-to-back Championship titles, led by legendary Henryk Reyman, a figure so big in Wisla's history, that their stadium is named after him.

 Soon after World War II, Wisla (which is how the team's name is written in English, given that the Polish “ł” character is tricky both to write and pronounce) made their mark again, winning another pair of consecutive Championship titles, in 1949 and 1950.
 Actually, they topped the league in 1951 as well, but for some reason the Championship title that year was awarded to the Cup winners, Ruch Chorzów.
 Interestingly, Wisla are following the official line of the Polish Football Association, and even on their official website they do not count that title as one of the many, either way, they have won.